 People- 1st Samuel 25, Acts 17:16-33, 2nd Samuel 12, Judges 1:8-9

 When God wanted David to understand that his craving for vengeance would lead to his destruction, God chose to speak His words through the quiet wisdom of a young woman named Abigail.
 When God wanted to proclaim the reality of His existence to the people of Athens, He used the words of Paul to communicate that truth.
 God still uses men and women to communicate truth to one another.
-For that reason, it is critical that we prayerfully evaluate the encouraging as well as the not-so-encouraging words of our friends, family members, pastors and even the people we don’t really care for.
+For that reason, it is critical that we prayerfully evaluate the encouraging as well as the not-so-encouraging words of our friends, family members, pastors and even the people we don’t really like.
 Sometimes when people speak it’s not them speaking, but God speaking through them.
-We will do well to listen.
+We do well to listen.

 Strong impressions and still small voices- 1st Kings 19: 11-18, Acts 15:28-29, Acts 16:6

 In my experience, God seldom says, “Do this” or “don’t do that.”
 But he does speak to His people through impressions or a strong sense that we should or should not do something.
 The only time we should ignore those impressions is when the activity or course of action we are considering violates principals of wisdom or clear biblical instruction.